-- Where, during an intervention dispatch interval, AEMO is required to set a price at a value which AEMO considers would have applied had an AEMO intervention event not occurred, NEMDE will be run twice: - First, the dispatch or outturn run, which includes reserve contracts or direction (i) constraints to determine Dispatch Targets. - Second, the intervention price run to determine dispatch prices and does not contain (ii) reserve contracts or direction constraints.
+- (a) Where, during an intervention trading interval, AEMO is required to set a price at a value which AEMO considers would have applied had an AEMO intervention event not occurred, NEMDE will be run twice: - (i) First, the dispatch or outturn run, which includes reserve contracts or direction constraints to determine Dispatch Targets. - (ii) Second, the intervention price run.to determine spot and ancillary service prices and does not contain reserve contracts or direction constraints.

-(b) For more information regarding directions and intervention pricing refer to AEMO's SO\OP\3707 (Intervention, Direction and Clause 4.8.9 Instructions) and Intervention Pricing Methodology.
+(b) For more information regarding directions and intervention pricing refer to AEMO's SO_OP_3707 (Intervention, Direction and Clause 4.8.9 Instructions) and Intervention Pricing Methodology.